amano-games/amano.games/_posts/about-amano-collision-conundrum.md

 ## About Amano

-**JP:** So a couple of months back, Mario and I were happily working away on The game, finding out the workflow and working out the kinks of developing for the [PlayDate](https://play.date/).
-We laid down the main mechanic, blocks were falling and colliding correctly the character was moving alright but we were doing everything on the simulator, NOT testing on the actual device. so when we decided to take it for a spin…  it crashed.

 ![https://amano.sfo3.digitaloceanspaces.com/devlog/about-amano-collision-conundrum/10-about-amano.png](https://amano.sfo3.digitaloceanspaces.com/devlog/about-amano-collision-conundrum/10-about-amano.png)

 Turns out, the way we were handling collisions wasn’t the best.
 So we got kinda bummed out and stopped working on the game for a bit.